xiix0/scam/README.md

-You will have long and healthy life.
+You will visit the Dung Pits of Glive soon.